BernieceChaloux/gopher-stickers/README.md

 # Gopher Stickers

-If you like the quirky , funky , moody, furry little gophers; click [here](http://www.racetam.org/Oxiracetam/) to know more.
+If you like the quirky , funky , moody, furry little gophers; click [here](http://www.racetam.org/Oxiracetam/) to know more.<br>
-<br><br>
-The Go gopher was designed by Renee French.
+The Go gopher was designed by Renee French.<br>

-The gopher stickers was made by Takuya Ueda .
+The gopher stickers was made by Takuya Ueda .<br>
 Licensed under the Creative Commons 3.0 Attributions license.

 <img width="30%" src="https://raw.github.com/tenntenn/gopher-stickers/master/stickers.png"/>